A 12-year-old student who was traveling by New York City Transit ...Learn More

 Xarelto (rivaroxaban) is a blood thinner or anticoagulant in wide use for a variety of purposes.
 The drug was first approved to prevent blood clots following surgery to replace a hip or knee.
 Later, Xarelto was again approved, this time by a divided FDA panel, for the reduction of stroke risk in persons diagnosed with Atrial Fibrillation (AF).
 Most recently, Xarelto received fast-track approval to treat persons with pulmonary embolism (PE) or deep-vein thrombosis (DVT).
+If you have been suffered internal bleeding due to Xarelto use, it is important to obtain the assistance of an experienced Xarelto lawsuit lawyer.

 While Xarelto continues in wide use, lawsuits are currently being filed against drug maker Bayer Healthcare AG and Johnson & Johnson, which is marketing the drug in America through its Janssen Pharmaceuticals unit.
 Reports have been received of serious personal injury and death from patients who used Xarelto.
 The drug appears susceptible to causing irreversible, uncontrollable bleeding which may cause significant adverse effects, including brain hemorrhages, organ damage and even death.